MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 This command configures settings for the CAU clustered role on the cluster named CONTOSO-FC1.
 The CAU clustered role is configured to perform updating runs on Tuesdays on the first and second weeks of each month.
 The CAU clustered role allows 10 minutes for the restarting of each node, if a restart is necessary.
-If the restart does not complete within this time, then the updating run on that node is marked as failed.
-Because the command specifies the *Force* parameter, the cmdlet runs without displaying confirmation prompts.
+If the restart doesn't complete within this time, then the updating run on that node is marked as failed.
+Because the command specifies the **Force** parameter, the cmdlet runs without displaying confirmation prompts.

 ### Example 2: Configure settings for a CAU cluster role on the specified cluster on the second week of the month